Best Cheap Health Insurance in Kentucky for 2026

 If you have a low income but don't qualify for Medicaid, a Silver plan is probably your best option.
 Silver plans are the only plan tier that is eligible for cost-sharing reduction (CSR) subsidies, which let you pay less when you go to the doctor.
 They lower your deductible, coinsurance, copays and out-of-pocket maximum.

-If you have a Silver plan with cost-sharing reductions, you might even get better coverage than a Gold plan and at a lower rate.
+If you have a Silver plan with cost-sharing reductions, your plan might cover more of your medical costs than a Gold plan and at a lower rate.
 And you'll probably also qualify for rate subsidies, so your monthly rate will be lower, too.

 Are health insurance rates going up in KY?